Steelhammer/lcweb/README.md

 * There is no documentation

-* Timer control in the lightcontrol web page, in progress.
+* Timer control in the lightcontrol web page, untested.

-* The lcapi covers all functions but the timer functions are largely untested.